What Started it All

 Little did my old boss know, there’d be restructuring, all right!

-Without the safety net of an income to “fall back on” (a misnomer of the grossest kind because – by their very nature – safety nets provide little motivation and keep you caught in a web of your own making), I restructured my life.
+Without the safety net of an income to fall back on—a misnomer of the grossest kind because, by their very nature, safety nets provide little motivation and keep you caught in a web of your own making—I restructured my life.

-Suffice it to say, with my husband’s support, my children pretty much raised (youngest 16), and nothing to lose, I took steps at reinvention:
+There’s more to this part of the story, but I won’t bore you with details.
+Suffice it to say, with my husband’s support, my children pretty much raised, the youngest being 16, I had nothing to lose, and I took steps at reinvention:

-• Learned all about the blogging industry: coding, graphic design, marketing, SEO, etc.
+- Learned all about the blogging industry: coding, graphic design, marketing, SEO, etc.

-• Honed my writing, rusty from lack of use.
+- Honed my writing, rusty from lack of use

-• Scored my first writing gig with Our Seniors.
+- Scored my first writing gig with Our Seniors

-• Scored a freelance gig in the local paper a year later
+- Scored a freelance gig in the local paper a year later

 I’m still not making a lot of money, but things are getting better!